 - While unloading, make sure there is no visible damage to boxes and furniture and that no items are missing.

-- Have cash on hand to provide a tip for the movers.
+- Have cash ready to tip your movers.

-- While unpacking document any damage with pictures to file an insurance claim.
+- If you do find damage, document it with pictures to file an insurance claim.

 - Settle in and enjoy your new home.